BranchTaken/Hemlock/doc/design/memory.md

 leaves values [2..255] as card summary indices, that serve as lookups into a 254-element summary table that is directly embedded in `actx`.
 Each card summary table entry contains one bit per card word, i.e. 128 bits.
-The corresponding summary table bit is set to 1 if the card contains a major->minor reference.
+The corresponding summary table bit is set to 1 if the card contains a major→minor reference.
 This expedites minor heap root gathering; parsing the major heap (see [crossing table](#crossing-table) documentation) and conditionally extracting roots based on reference target address is much more work than referring to the card summary